Skip to Content

 2. As a base for soups and stews: Green seasoning is also great as a base for soups and stews.
 Simply add some of the seasoning to a pot with some oil and sauté for a few minutes before adding your other ingredients.

-7. As a seasoning for vegetables: Green seasoning is also great as a seasoning for vegetables.
+3. As a seasoning for vegetables: Green seasoning is also great as a seasoning for vegetables like this Jamaican steamed cabbage.
 Simply toss your vegetables in green seasoning before roasting or grilling them.

 Frequently asked questions (FAQs) about Green Seasoning